jacquev6/Polyglot/README.md

 For the time being, it focuses on the following runtime environments:

 - Native: code compiled for the native CPU
-- Interpreted: code interpreted by an interpreter compiled for the native CPU
+- Interpreted: code run by an interpreter compiled for the native CPU
-- JVM: code compiled into bytecode interpreted by a JVM
 - Web browser and Node.js (below, JS): code translated to JavaScript

 And the following languages (with their traditional runtime environment):